StefanJelner/risland.js/README.md

 This is an example of the `unload` method as shown in this readme.

+### `checkbox-web-components.html`

+This example shows how to use RIsland as a web component by using the static `createWebComponent()` method as shown in this readme.

 ### `squirrelly-partials-test.html`

 This is an example of how to use partials in RIsland.
 It shows a checkbox and whenever the checkbox changes, a log entry is generated.